Introduction

 # Plot the probability cube for class Forest

-plot(sinop_probs, labels = "Forest", palette = "YlGnBu")
+plot(sinop_probs, labels = "Forest", palette = "BuGn")

-Probability map for class Forest (Source: Authors).
+Probability map for class Forest (source: authors).

-Figure 6: Probability map for class Forest (Source: Authors).
+Figure 6: Probability map for class Forest (source: authors).

 After completing the classification, we plot the probability maps for class Forest.
 Probability maps are helpful to visualize the degree of confidence the classifier assigns to the labels for each pixel.
 They can be used to produce uncertainty information and support active learning, as described in Chapter Image classification in data cubes.